 The School of Journalism and Mass Communication’s alumni represent a wide range of media and strategic communication interests.
 These outstanding individuals have forged trailblazing paths to success in the professional world, and they bring their rich knowledge and experience back to the school through visits, lectures, and other donations of time and resources.

-Of course, that exchange of knowledge works both ways, and at SJMC the doors are always open to alumni!
-From résumé consultation to news and events posted on the School’s website, alumni are encouraged to maintain their connections to one another, to up-and-coming graduates and to the faculty and staff who nurtured their education.
+Our doors are always open to alumni and we encourage them all to maintain connections to one another, to up-and-coming graduates and to the faculty and staff who nurtured their education.

 Friends of the School

-The School also proudly calls many generous individuals friends and supporters.
-These men and women are interested in both furthering the education of young journalists and supporting the faculty and graduate-level research that sets our institution apart from other journalism schools.
-The importance of their contributions to the intellectual life of the School cannot be overlooked.
+We are also proud to call many generous individuals friends and supporters of the school.
+They help further the education of young communicators and support the faculty and graduate-level research that sets our institution apart from other schools of journalism and mass communication.
+The importance of our friends’ contributions to the intellectual and professional life of the school cannot be overlooked.